Taking Care of Foster CATS and Kittens

 • [Optional] Water fountain

-° If you feel like your foster kitty is not drinking enough water, please let us know, we might be able to provide a fountain to encourage him/her to hydrate more often and keep the water fresh.
-Irrespectively, please ensure that your foster cat has fresh water at all times.
+° If your foster kitty is not drinking enough water, consider getting a simple water fountain.
+It encourages cats and kittens to drink more water.
+With or without water fountain, please ensure that your foster cat has fresh water available at all times.

 How to weigh a kitten